Skip to content

 System Wiring Diagram

-Spec hygiene (CLAUDE.md rule 1).
+Spec hygiene (canonical-spec.md rule 1).
 This is a connection map, not a values sheet — it never restates canonical values (voltages, capacities, pin assignments).
-Those live in CLAUDE.md’s Canonical Hardware Specification and the per-subsystem hardware docs.
+Those live in the Canonical Hardware Specification and the per-subsystem hardware docs.
 If a label here contradicts a canonical value, the canonical value wins — fix the diagram.

 Block-level connection map of the KN-86 Deckline: the power rail, the data / command links, the audio path, and the input fan-out.
 Authored in Mermaid so it diffs in Git and renders on the docs site.